nrdxp/nrd.sh/content/blog/closed-openness.md

 I take pride in maintaining professional discourse, critiquing ideas rather than identities, regardless of how aggressive others' politics became.
 This isn't virtue signaling — I genuinely wish I could have had more meaningful conversations with those I supposedly "opposed" to get to the bottom of our differences.
 That mentoring instinct runs deep, and it cuts to the heart of this entire post.
 In the end, though, sometimes the greatest service you can offer is simply maintaining your principles when others abandon theirs.

-> "Sometimes the greatest service you can offer is simply maintaining your principles when others abandon theirs."

 Earlier, I touched on how the bully-pushover dynamic leaves no room for true leadership qualities like mentorship and guidance.
 What we witnessed and thoroughly documented in [RFC 175](https://github.com/nrdxp/rfcs/blob/rfc-175/rfcs/0175-appeals-council.md) demonstrates this perfectly: power so entrenched it had become casually, almost lazily tyrannical.
 The greatest threat to such entrenched power isn't opposition — it's genuine leadership.
 Those who take initiative to solve real problems, who demonstrate authentic mentorship, who build rather than control — these are the people who must be eliminated first.

 Understanding this dynamic is crucial for defending against future political attacks.
 The systematic resistance to actual leadership isn't accidental — it's a deliberate strategy, whether driven by instinctual self-preservation or calculated power maintenance.
 Those who hold power through manipulation cannot allow genuine merit-based leadership to flourish.

-> "The systematic resistance to actual leadership isn't accidental — it's a deliberate strategy."

 Our approach to RFC 175 revealed this dynamic in action.
 We maintained professionalism throughout our documentation, limiting ourselves to public information despite having access to more damning private evidence.
 We chose cooperation over confrontation, building our case solely from public discourse.
 The response?
 Immediate banning, while critics were free to mischaracterize our motivations in a proposal aimed at addressing demonstrably broken governance.